ocaml/opam/master_changes.md

   * Fix lazy compilation of regular expression in OpamFormula.atom_of_string [#5211 @dra27]
   * [BUG] Display correct exception backtrace on uncaught exception on Windows [#5216 @dra27]
   * Use grep -F instead of fgrep, as the latter is deprecated [#5309 @MisterDA]
-  * Run `Gc.compact` in OpamParallel, when the main process is waiting for the children processes for the first time [@kkeundotnet]
+  * Run `Gc.compact` in OpamParallel, when the main process is waiting for the children processes for the first time [#5396 @kkeundotnet]

 ## Internal: Windows
   * Support MSYS2: treat MSYS2 and Cygwin as equivalent [#4813 @jonahbeckford]